-You may have had a publishing date and time set for your blog post which was in the past, and created all of your social messages along with it.
+You may have had a publishing date and time set for your Project which was in the past, and created all of your social messages along with it.
 If you publish the post without updating the date and time to be current and use the old timestamp instead, your social messages will not send.
 This is because the post will have been published "in the past" and your messages that were scheduled to go out at the same time as the post will show an error.

 To fix this simple issue you can do one of two options:

 - Go into WordPress or the CoSchedule calendar and change the Project date and time today at the current time.

 - Reschedule your social messages to send on a hard date and time that's set before the current time.